codebyyashvi/Speak2Hire/readme.md

 # 🎙️ Speak2Hire – Voice Resume Generator

 **Speak2Hire** is an AI-powered platform that lets users create professional voice resumes.
 Users can upload their resume or input text, generate high-quality voiceovers using **Murf AI TTS**, and preview or download the audio resume.
-The platform also supports dubbing and real-time streaming features for an immersive experience.
+The platform also supports multiple languages using different Murf voices that speak with native accents.

 ## 🚀 Features

 * Upload PDF resumes or paste text manually
 * Extract resume text automatically
+* Adjustable playback speed
 * Generate professional voiceover using Murf TTS API
 * Preview audio directly in the browser
 * Save audio resume for future use
-* Optional dubbing and real-time streaming (planned)
+* Multiple languages native accents

 ## 🛠️ Tech Stack